pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I have been deceived again by her sweet sweet lies!

 ## decide decided (id)(reg)
+* She has decided to take driving lessons.
 * My wife and I decided to sell our camera.
 * We decided to buy a table for my mother-in-law.
 * They decided it is not necessary.